Jason2Brownlee/QuakeBotArchive/research/chronology.md

 Feb 12 1996 | cujo14.zip | CujoBot v1.4.
 Jun 03 1997 | zeus205.zip | ZeusBot v2.05.
 Jun 03 1997 | zeus205s.zip | ZeusBot v2.05s.

+If you can improve the accuracy of this history, please email Jason at jason.brownlee05@gmail.com